 |1976||New factory at Solihull starts to produce production versions of the Rover 3500.

 Triumph Toledo and Dolomite ranges rationalised and consolidated under the Dolomite name.
 British Leyland builds the four millionth Mini.

-Sir Richard Dobson becomes the chairman of British Leyland, replacing Sir Ronald Edwards, who died in post after serving months in the job.
+Sir Richard Dobson becomes the Chairman of British Leyland, replacing Sir Ronald Edwards, who died in post after serving less than four months in the job.

 |Triumph TR7 (UK launch)